 10. Go bold elsewhere.

-With light wood floors — and simple white walls — as a backdrop, you can afford to go a little wild elsewhere in the kitchen.
-We love the way architect Elizabeth Roberts paired light wood floors (in a simple chevron pattern) with an eccentric marble island and sculptural hanging pendants ... not to mention those plants.
+With light wood floors and cabinets — and simple white walls — as a backdrop, you can afford to go a little bolder elsewhere in the kitchen.
+We love the way Emily Henderson paired light wood floors with a dramatic black island and a minimalist pendant for a rustic yet beautifully modern statement.